 - file claims to invalidate transactions entered into by the debtor.

-The bankruptcy manager must recover damages to the debtor, creditors and other persons, if their losses were caused by non-performance or undue performance of his or her obligations in terms of the debtor’s bankruptcy.
+The liquidator must recover damages to the debtor, creditors and other persons, if their losses were caused by non-performance or undue performance of his or her obligations in terms of the debtor’s bankruptcy.

 What is the extent of the court’s involvement in liquidation procedures?

-All bankruptcy procedures are supervised by the court.
+All bankruptcy procedures are supervised by the court, including liquidation.

 The court exercises the following powers, among others: